Arkansas Program Focuses On Higher Education for Prisoners

 Stressors related to transitioning from life in confinement to life in the community complicate academic preparedness, financial challenges, and developing meaningful social support.
 By addressing the holistic needs of formerly incarcerated individuals, including housing, employment, and mental health support, a comprehensive support system can be created that facilitates successful reintegration.

-Smart Justice is a magazine and podcast created by the nonprofit Restore Hope and covers the pursuit of better outcomes on justice system-related issues, such as child welfare, incarceration, and juvenile justice.
+Smart Justice is a magazine, podcast, and continuing news coverage from the nonprofit Restore Hope and covers the pursuit of better outcomes on justice system-related issues, such as child welfare, incarceration, and juvenile justice.
 Our coverage is solutions-oriented, focusing on the innovative ways in which communities are solving issues and the lessons that have been learned as a result of successes and challenges.

 The podcast is available on all major podcasting platforms.